chronologic/eac-ico-starter/README.md

-# Schedule transcation JS API
+# Ethereum Alarm Clock ICO Starter

 JS library to allows you to easily schedule Ethereum transactions to happen in the future using Ethereum Alarm Clock.